SciML/ModelingToolkitStandardLibrary.jl/docs/src/connectors/connections.md

 ### Electrical

-For the Electrical domain the across variable is *voltage* and the through variable *current*.
+For the Electrical domain, the across variable is *voltage* and the through variable *current*.
 Therefore

   - Energy Dissipation: